Map Legend

 Major Anticipated Outcomes/Benefits of Completed Project: The planned replacement of the boiler system aims to upgrade the steam system, maintaining or enhancing its original design principles and efficiencies.

-Bicycle Impacts: No bicycle impacts.
+Bicycle Impacts: There are no bicycle impacts.
 Bicyclists are encouraged to refer to the City of Austin Bike Map.

 Contact